thaitechzone/DEVTHAITECHZONEV2/BluePrint.md

 - Shortened date format (DD/MM/YY) to save display space
 - Combined display of date, temperature, and humidity
 - Air quality monitoring with PM2.5, AQI, and quality description
+- Local DHT22 sensor readings with simulation fallback
+- Switch debouncing and toggle functionality for manual relay control
-- Serial Monitor output every 3 seconds for remote monitoring
+- Simple Serial debug messages for system monitoring
-- Graceful degradation when OLED is disconnected
+- Graceful degradation when OLED or sensors are disconnected

 ---